 The upcoming GDPR requirements present some significant challenges for recruitment agencies.
 And there is a lot to cover.
 To round off this blog, here are some specifics to focus on:

-- You either need candidate consent or to be able to demonstrate a legitimate interest before you can use candidate data for anything ie pass this information to a 3rd party (your clients).
-So allowing candidates to access their own profiles and job-related activities can demonstrate this.
+- You either need candidate consent or to be able to demonstrate a legitimate interest before you can store candidate data or pass this information to a third party (your clients).
+Therefore, allowing candidates to access their own profiles and job-related activities through a candidate portal can demonstrate this.

-- You need to keep documented proof of this consent and any subsequest consent provided to share candidates' details with a 3rd party.
-Automating this is a big-time saver and it becomes completely auditable for future reporting.
+- You should always keep auditable proof of your candidates' agreement to share their details with a third party.
+Automating this process is a big time saver and will make it easy for future reporting.

-- Any candidate can request to be forgotten, removed, or even deleted so working out a workflow to enable them to do so is going to be key.
+- Any candidate can request to be forgotten or removed, so working out a workflow to enable them to do so is going to be key.

 - Email and SMS marketing must be opted in to by the candidate and you must be transparent about how and when they did this.